RIVER RUN COLORADO - FREQUENTLY ASKED QUESTIONS

 - Both bedrooms can accommodate queen size beds

-- There are 96 square foot covered patios at the front and back of the home
+- There are 96 square foot covered patios at the front and back of the home and a 198 square foot fire-ring area

 - The homes are “green-built” and energy efficient, and will include features not typically found in homes of this size, including a stone fireplace, wood clad interior, in-floor radiant heat, mini-split air conditioning and solid-surface countertops